karthiksharma98/sap-starterkit/doc/code_setup.md

 conda activate sap
 ```

 The next step is to manually install `mmcv` and `mmdetection` *within the `sap` environment*.
+(Make sure `sap_toolkit` has also been installed within the environment).
 The baseline code has been tested with `mmcv` v1.1.5 and `mmdetection` v2.7.0 and compatibility with other versions is not tested.

 ### mmcv installation